antek-drzewiecki/wine_bouncer/README.md

 * `WineBouncer::Errors::OAuthForbiddenError`
    when the token is found but scopes do not match.

-## Example Application
+## Example/Template Application

-A full working sample app can be found on [sethherr page](https://github.com/sethherr/grape-doorkeeper) and can be accessed on [heroku](https://grape-doorkeeper.herokuapp.com/)
+A full working sample app (or starter template) can be found at [grape-doorkeeper on github](https://github.com/sethherr/grape-doorkeeper).
+It has one click deploy to Heroku and [a live example](https://grape-doorkeeper.herokuapp.com/).

 ## Development